EdbMails EDB Recovery and Migration software

 Start Exchange migration mailboxes

-• The cross-forest migration has now started.
-You can track the progress through the progress bar.
-Once the migration is finished, EdbMails will display a completion message.
-Click on the ‘View Logs’ button to check the migration report.
+• The cross-forest migration process will now begin.
+You can monitor the ongoing activity through the progress bar displayed in the application.
+After the migration is successfully completed, EdbMails shows a confirmation message.
+Click the ‘View Logs’ option to review the detailed migration report.

 Cross Forest Exchange server migration progress